sravanv-git/Computer_Vision_Based_Web_App/README.md

 R-CNN is popular untill yolo is discovered.
 Yolo outran every model because of its fastness.
 I used yolov5 in this Object detection

+CheckPoints:

+1.So Intially for basic idea on Neural Networks we did a small Image Classification on Cats and Dogs.This gave me a general idea on how convolution Network works.
+I tried with different convolution layers and different kernel size for getting a better accuracy.

+2.For getting into object detection, I tried to learn Yolov3, Because it is widely used now a days, and also it is very fast(30 frames/sec).
+Learnt the basic difference b/w R-CNN and Yolo and tried to apply it on different images.

+3.Making a Web application for detecting objects on live cam using Flask.
+Used Yolov5 which is even fatser than Yolov3.
+When webcam runs,it send images to the Yolov5 algorithm and it detects a bounding box around the objects.